collinbarrett/FilterLists/.github/ISSUE_TEMPLATE.md

 ## Adding or Updating Lists?

-Please provide information for all of the fields described in the [data model](https://github.com/collinbarrett/FilterLists/wiki/Data-Model_sidebar).
+Please provide information for all of the fields described here: https://github.com/collinbarrett/FilterLists/wiki/Data-Model_sidebar